 Ages/Grades: 6th grade through October of 9th grade

-Confirmation (includes Confirmation Class and Living Lutheran) is a 3-year program for middle school youth in the 6th, 7th and 8th grades, designed to prepare students for adult Discipleship in the Christian Church and culminates with the Rite of Confirmation (also known as Affirmation of Baptism), conducted in October of the student’s 9th grade or Freshman year of High School.
-The program overview includes competency training in Luther’s Small Catechism and Biblical Studies, participation in Small Group discussion, service requirements, fellowship events, confirmation camp and Sunday worship.
+Confirmation Class is a 3-year program for middle school youth in the 6th, 7th and 8th grades, designed to prepare students for adult discipleship in the Christian church.
+It culminates with the Rite of Confirmation (also known as Affirmation of Baptism), conducted on Reformation Sunday (the last Sunday in October) of the student’s 9th grade.
+The program overview includes Luther’s Small Catechism and Biblical studies, participation in Small Group discussion, service requirements, fellowship events, confirmation camp and Sunday worship.

 Each week classes will include instruction by one of our pastors and time in an assigned small group.
 Each group is led by a committed and dedicated adult leader.

 Middle School Dinner (optional) meets from 6:00 – 6:45 pm on Wednesdays just before confirmation instruction.
-Each night, along with a fabulous meal, students will have the opportunity for social connection as well as conversation guided by a table parent.
+Each night, along with a delicous meal, students will have the opportunity for social connection and team building.
 There is an additional cost for dinner.

 Confirmation – Adult Volunteer Requirements